moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 extremals of an action; recast that action on $$\mathbb{R}^3 \times S^2$$ and read off the metric and the correct $$\lambda_i$$-dependence of $$D_\parallel, D_\perp, D_S, \mu$$.
-Also connects to optimal-transport reconstruction of the early Universe (Brenier, Frisch et al. 2002), which is Monge–Ampère — i.e. already a geodesic statement in a Wasserstein geometry.
+Also connects to optimal-transport reconstruction of the early Universe (Brenier, Frisch et al. 2002), which is Monge–Ampère[^optimal-transport] — i.e. already a geodesic statement in a Wasserstein geometry.
 Deliverable: a note fixing the functional form of the coefficients used in E1–E3 instead of leaving them free parameters.